Code of Ethics Examples: Everything You Need to Know

 - Provide training provision for employees to understand the ethical expectations and learn to make good decisions

 - Try to appoint an ethical committee or representative

 You will need to tailor the code of ethics to the values and culture of the organization.
 Offer examples of sustainable practices and initiatives, and tell the reader about the unethical practices the management disapproves of.

 If you are unsure of where to start creating your professional or organizational code of ethics, you might want to consult with an Ethicist, company law professional, or human resource specialist.

 If you need help with creating your code of ethics, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.